-Faculty doing human-robot interaction research include: Ella Atkins, Kira Barton, Dmitry Berenson, Cynthia Chestek, Jason Corso, Jia Deng, Brent Gillespie, Chad Jenkins, Ben Kuipers, Walter Lasecki, Gabor Orosz, Emily Mower Provost, Nadine Sarter, Xi Jessie Yang
+Faculty doing human-robot interaction research include: Ella Atkins, Kira Barton, Dmitry Berenson, Cynthia Chestek, Jason Corso, Jia Deng, Brent Gillespie, Chad Jenkins, Ben Kuipers, Walter Lasecki, Gabor Orosz, Emily Mower Provost, Lionel Robert, Nadine Sarter, Xi Jessie Yang

 Michigan researchers are giving legged robots remarkable new capabilities.
 Human-sized bipedal robots are charging over unstructured terrain with unprecedented speed and agility, using advanced feedback control algorithms built on cutting-edge mathematics.
 Dog-sized quadrupedal robots are being designed to break through energy consumption barriers that threatened to keep legged machines more of a curiosity item rather than ubiquitous tools.
 Another effort is focused on highly novel multi-pedal mechanical designs and associated algorithms that give legged machines a level of adaptability seen now only in the animal world.